 All in all, interesting.
 Lots of great ideas, and I wish I could say that they were excellent, but unfortunately I just didn’t have that experience the night I was there.
 The biggest issue was that the dishes were almost uniformly under-seasoned (cardinal rule of restaurant kitchen work, “taste everything before you send it out” may have simply gone out the window during a busy, stressful night), one was blatantly under-cooked, and while friendly and informative, the waiter, bartender, and runner, were simply upfront that nothing would be done about it – which for a restaurant that is striving to be one of Latin America’s Top 50, is a pretty big service faux pas.
 The meal was just average, which is disappointing given the $100 price tag, plus drinks, plus tip – about $120.

 [Update: While my experience at the restaurant itself may have been disappointing for the price, it was by no means a bad meal – I enjoyed my evening thoroughly.
-Unfortunately the followup after this blog post was a trio of phone calls from the chef/owner to my cellphone back in Argentina screaming at me for daring to criticize his food or anything about the restaurant, claiming I was trying to ruin his restaurant, destroy the livelihood of his hard-working staff, and disparage the memory of his brother, and then he punctuated it by copying me on an email to his staff telling them that I was an egotistical self-important person who wasn’t deserving of their attention.
+Unfortunately the followup after this blog post was a trio of phone calls from the chef/owner to my cellphone back in Argentina screaming at me for daring to criticize his food or anything about the restaurant, claiming I was trying to ruin his restaurant, destroy the livelihood of his hard-working staff, and disparage the memory of his brother, spreading false information (the stuff about Adría I mentioned above, who apparently had called him upset that he was claiming a connection to promote the restaurant’s importance), and then he punctuated it by copying me on an email to his staff telling them that I was an egotistical self-important person who wasn’t deserving of their attention.
 All because, apparently, I dared to note here that things weren’t perfect.
 Classy, no?]